-1. Transition to a Trump Administration Is Top of the Agenda
+1. Transition to a Trump Administration is top of the agenda

-President-elect Donald Trump's U.S. Department of Justice and Federal Trade Commission transition team appointments and public shortlist of candidates to run the agencies indicate that antitrust enforcement in the Trump administration will most likely mirror recent Republican administrations, which have tended to be less interventionist than Democratic administrations.
+President-elect Donald Trump's DOJ and FTC transition team appointments and public short list of candidates to run the agencies indicate that antitrust enforcement in the Trump Administration will most likely mirror recent Republican administrations, which have tended to be less interventionist than Democratic administrations.
 These appointments and the administration's initial enforcement decisions are certain to lead the headlines in 2017 and set the antitrust agenda for the next few years.

-Trump has the opportunity to nominate immediately an assistant attorney general to head the Antitrust Division at the DOJ.
-In addition, with two current vacancies and current chairwoman, Edith Ramirez, having announced her resignation, effective Feb.
-10, 2017, Trump has an opportunity to remake the FTC in short order.
+Trump has the opportunity to nominate immediately an Assistant Attorney General to head the Antitrust Division at DOJ.
+With two current vacancies and the term of current chair, Edith Ramirez, already expired, Trump has an opportunity to remake the FTC in short order.
 By law, no more than three commissioners can come from any one party, and the Senate leadership typically has some say in the nominations from the other party.
-Following Ramirez's departure, there will be one Republican commissioner (Maureen Ohlhausen) and one Democratic commissioner (Terrell McSweeny), leaving Trump with the ability to appoint immediately two more Republican commissioners and one more Democratic commissioner.
+Currently, there is one Republican commissioner (Maureen Ohlhausen) and two Democratic commissioners (Edith Ramirez and Terrell McSweeny), leaving Trump with the ability to appoint immediately two more Republican commissioners.
 As McSweeny's term expires in September 2017, we may be looking at an agency where four of the five commissioners will have been named by Trump.